h-arry-smith/reddit-view/README.md

 * React-Router v5
 * TailwindCSS 2.0

+## Future Work
+This project is limited in scope as to maxamise the learning by focusing on key ideas and then take them to new projects.
+These leaves plenty of options for expanding on this work.
+* Currently only shows top level comments, this could be expanded to show all the comments
+* User pages
+* Better support for video cards
+* Refactor reddit utility and components to better seperate concerns and presentation / container (something I learnt a lot about on this project!)

 ## License
 This code is published as part of a learning process, and its development is representative of this.
 It is published as a record of my process and in the hope that it might help others grow with me.